Cash-strapped communities have a message for corporations that promised jobs in return for tax breaks: A deal's a deal.

-The willingness to write _ and enforce _ so-called "clawback" provisions comes even as companies across the country struggle and against a broader backdrop of governments getting tough on business practices.
+The willingness to write _ and enforce _ the "clawback" provisions comes even as companies across the country struggle and against a broader backdrop of governments getting tough on business practices.

-What's more, the recession has communities thinking about how the tax breaks they dole out will play with residents who have grown increasingly angry at the thought of anything that hints of corporate welfare.
+What's more, the poor economy has communities thinking about how the tax breaks they dole out will play with residents who have grown increasingly angry at the thought of anything that hints of corporate welfare.

 "The public is a lot more aware of tax abatements and there's a climate of skepticism about what can be perceived as corporate handouts," said Geoff McKimm, a member of the Monroe County Council in Indiana.